CaseFleet supports multiple types of audio and video files and makes it easy to review them and create facts for your case chronology.

 To download the transcription as a Word document, click the Download Transcript button:

 Note: The accuracy of transcription depends upon the quality of the audio in the original file.

 As the file plays, your place will be highlighted in the transcription window so you can easily follow along.
 This is the default view.
 The "unlock scroll" button allows you to scroll the whole transcript.
 To skip the playhead to a particular place in the file, click on the desired word in the transcript.

 There are two ways to create new fact citations within the A/V document reviewer.

-- You can also create a fact by simply clicking the "Cite" button located in the menu bar along the top of the Reviewer.
+You can also create a fact by simply clicking the "Cite" button located in the menu bar at the top of the Reviewer.

 You can view all citations created for an A/V file by clicking the "Citations" button in the top menu bar.

 Click here for more tips and tricks when creating facts via CaseFleet's document reviewer.

 Currently, CaseFleet supports the following types of audio and video files: